Guide · 6 min read

 Domestic Temporary Kitchen Costs

-If you need a temporary kitchen for your home — during a renovation, insurance claim, or building work — here is what to expect:
+If you need a temporary kitchen for your home — during a renovation, insurance claim, or building work — expect to pay roughly £70 to £150 per day, or £350 to £800 per week, with delivery and collection included in most quotes.

 What affects the price?

-- Season: Summer is peak renovation season — prices may be slightly higher
+• Season: Summer is peak renovation season, so prices can be slightly higher between roughly May and September.

 Commercial Temporary Kitchen Costs